-- 6.7.9 Reading time will be incorporated into the approved duration for the examination. - 6.7.10 Unless it is permitted in the course outline or as an approved variation, a student must not have anything that could provide an advantage to themselves.
-Examples include, but are not limited to: - a. books, including dictionaries - b. calculators - c. electronic devices other than those used to take the exam - d. notes or other documents - e. personal items, including headphones - f. any paper - g. other web pages - h. communication software such as Skype. - 6.7.11 Items that are allowed for use in the examination must not be enhanced or tampered with in a way that has the potential to provide an additional advantage to any student. - 6.7.12 Students are not permitted to communicate with any other people during the examination. - 6.7.13 Students are not permitted to leave the view of the webcam at any time during the examination. - 6.7.14 Breaches of examination procedures will be regarded as misconduct even if it cannot be demonstrated that a student gained an advantage as a result of the breach. - 6.7.15 An exam invigilator will document any breaches and provide a report to the relevant academic integrity officer. - 6.7.16 If the academic integrity officer considers that the breach constitutes academic misconduct, they will investigate the incident following the procedures in section 9 of this manual. - 6.7.17 If the academic integrity officer considers that the breach constitutes misconduct as described in Statute 7 of the University's statutes, they will provide a report to the head of school to investigate. - 6.7.18 Exceptions to online examination procedures may only be made with the prior approval of the Director: Student and Academic Services.
+- 6.7.10 Reading time will be incorporated into the approved duration for the examination. - 6.7.11 Unless it is permitted in the course outline or as an approved variation, a student must not have anything that could provide an advantage to themselves.
+Examples include, but are not limited to: - a. books, including dictionaries - b. calculators - c. electronic devices other than those used to take the exam - d. notes or other documents - e. personal items, including headphones - f. any paper - g. other web pages - h. communication software such as Skype. - 6.7.12 Items that are allowed for use in the examination must not be enhanced or tampered with in a way that has the potential to provide an additional advantage to any student. - 6.7.13 Students are not permitted to communicate with any other people during the examination. - 6.7.14 Students are not permitted to leave the view of the webcam at any time during the examination. - 6.7.15 Students are not permitted to retain a copy of examination questions following completion of an online examination. - 6.7.16 Breaches of examination procedures will be treated as misconduct even if it cannot be demonstrated that a student gained an advantage as a result of the breach. - 6.7.17 The invigilator will document breaches of examination procedures and provide a report within five working days.
+The report will be provided to the relevant academic integrity officer in the case of academic misconduct matters, to the head of school in the case of other misconduct matters, or both if the matter falls into both categories. - 6.7.18 If the academic integrity officer considers that the breach constitutes academic misconduct, they will investigate the matter following the procedures in section 9 of this manual.
+For other misconduct matters the head of school will determine the appropriate process to follow. - 6.7.19 Exceptions to online examination procedures may only be made with the prior approval of the Director: Student and Academic Services.